Women, men and working conditions in Europe

 Women, men and working conditions in Europe - Executive summaryAuthor(s):Eurofound

-Despite much legislative progress in gender equality over the past 40 years, there are still gender gaps across many aspects of the labour market.
-Inequalities are still evident in areas such as access to the labour market, employment patterns and associated working conditions.
-This report explores gender differences across several dimensions of working conditions, examining relevant country differences, analysing the different occupational groups of both men and women, and comparing the public and private sectors.
+The closing of gender gaps in the labour market – such as employment and unemployment rates and pay levels – has been one of the main objectives of EU policy.
+However, despite much progress in recent years, gender inequalities are still evident in areas such as access to the labour market, employment patterns and associated working conditions.
+The report explores gender differences across several dimensions of working conditions, examining relevant country differences, analysing the different occupational groups of both men and women, and comparing the public and private sectors.
 It also looks at the impact of the crisis on gender segregation in employment.
-Based on findings from the fifth European Working Conditions Survey (EWCS), conducted in 2010, the analysis offers a striking picture of women and men at work across 34 European countries today.
-An executive summary is also available - see Related content.
+Read more in the report - see Related content.

 Part of the series

 Eurofound’s European Working Conditions Survey (EWCS) paints a wide-ranging picture of Europe at work across countries, occupations, sectors and age groups.
 This series consists of findings from the EWCS 2010, the fifth edition of the survey.
 The survey was first carried out in 1990.